Scientific Name

 How to Grow and Care

-When planting from seed or division, place the Hellebore into well-draining, organic soil in a filtered sun or shady location.
-The Hellebore plant will return for many years; make sure the space will accommodate growth and has proper sunlight.
+Place the Hellebore into well-draining, organic soil in filtered sun or a shady location when planting from seed or division.
+The Hellebore plant will return for many years.
+Ensure the space will accommodate growth and has proper sunlight.

-Hellebores need no more than a few hours of dappled light and grow successfully in shady areas.
+Hellebores need a few hours of dappled light and grow successfully in shady areas.
 Plant the Hellebore under deciduous trees or scattered through a woodland garden or shaded natural area.

 Origin